Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 \subsubsection{Prevent Leakage by Explicit Typing.}

-Scala has recently introduced an experimental capture checker \cite{ScalaCC} to prevent unintended resource escaping.
-This checker implements a form of \emph{descriptive alias tracking}, in which types are explicitly annotated with variable names to represent the set of resources that may be captured or reachable.
-Such mechanisms have been formally studied under the names of capturing types (CT) \cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23, xuDegreesSeparationFlexible2023} and reachability types (RT) \cite{DBLP:journals/pacmpl/BaoWBJHR21, DBLP:journals/pacmpl/WeiBJBR24}.
+Scala has recently introduced an experimental capture checker \cite{ScalaCC} to prevent unintended escaping of resources.
+This checker implements a form of \emph{descriptive alias tracking}, in which types are explicitly annotated with variable names to represent the set of resources that may be captured or reached.
+Such mechanisms have been formally studied under the names of capturing types (CT) \cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,DBLP:journals/pacmpl/XuBO24,DBLP:journals/pacmpl/XuBPO25} and reachability types (RT) \cite{DBLP:journals/pacmpl/BaoWBJHR21, DBLP:journals/pacmpl/WeiBJBR24}.
 Although the systems discussed in the literature share foundational concepts, they differ in important aspects such as the treatment of separation and the handling of polymorphism.
 In this paper, we abstract over these differences by focusing on a common core that suffices for our purposes.
-We illustrate this shared foundation by demonstrating how it can be used to safely encode the scoped @withFile@ pattern.
+We illustrate this shared foundation by demonstrating how it can safely encode the scoped @withFile@ pattern.

 \paragraph{Qualifiers: Sets of Variables.}